-Pimsleur uses spaced repetition method where they present you with a word/phrase, you speak it out loud and get you familiarized with the sound.
+Pimsleur uses spaced repetition method where they present you with a word/phrase, you speak it out loud, and get familiarized with the sound.

-Before the everyday lesson starts, it repeats the previous lessons which strengthen more of what you’ve learned.
-I guess that’s why the above rules exist 😀 Come to think about it, when I finished the lesson and do the exercises needed I don’t look back at it once I close the Pimsleur software.
+Before the everyday lesson starts, it repeats the previous lessons which strengthens more of what you’ve learned.
+I guess that’s why the above rules exist.
+Come to think of it when I finished the lesson and do the exercises needed I don’t look back at it once I close the Pimsleur software.

 After you finished with the lesson provided each day, you will be given 2 options to review what you’ve done.